 - Image-guided injections of anti-inflammatory (steroid) medications

 - A multidisciplinary team approach to care: Repetitive motion injuries often require the expertise of various specialists, including orthopedists and orthopedic surgeons, sports medicine experts, physiatrists and physical therapists.
-As an academic medical center, Cooper has physicians in more than 75 specialties, as well as a respected physical therapy team, giving you convenient access to all the expertise you need, all in one place.
+As an academic health system, Cooper has physicians in more than 75 specialties, as well as a respected physical therapy team, giving you convenient access to all the expertise you need, all in one place.

 Types of Repetitive Motion Injuries